-A short 8km boat ride across Kawau Bay from Sandspit, Warkworth will transport you to the beautiful Kawau Island.
+A short 8km boat ride across Kawau Bay from Sandspit, Warkworth will transport you to the beautiful Kawau Island New Zealand.
 There are ferries and water taxis that leave from Sandspit daily, or take your own boat out for a spin.
 The island has three harbours: Bon Accord Harbour, North Cove, and South Cove.
 Most residents rely on direct waterfront access and have private wharves for entrance to their homes.
 Other residents choose to live on their boats anchored in one of the harbours.

 Kawau Island is mostly privately owned except for around 10% which is owned by the Department of Conservation (DOC) – including the historic Mansion House, in Mansion House Bay.

 The residents tell a tale of the Maori history of the island.
 During the 18th century, a tribe of Maoris who lived like pirates would attack other Maoris who came near the island.
-This behaviour was not forgiven and the other Maori tribes banded together and came to Kawau Island and massacred the Kawau Maoris.
+This behaviour was not forgiven and consequently, the other Maori tribes banded together and came to Kawau Island and massacred the Kawau Maoris.
 A tapu was then put on the island, which is still in effect, that deems it a place that Maoris should not go to.

-Copper and magnese were discovered on the island in the early 1800s and a copper mine and smelter was built on the island to process the ore.
+Copper and manganese were discovered on the island in the early 1800s and a copper mine and smelter was built on the island to process the ore.
 It became too difficult to continue operations and the mines and smelting works were abandoned, leaving ruins for us to explore today.

 We stayed in the amazing Kawau Lodge for a few days on our visit, and enjoyed the peaceful solitude of the beautiful North Cove.